International Space Station: Scientific research

 CubeSats are deployed by the NanoRacks CubeSat Deployer.

 The ISS provides a platform to conduct scientific research, with power, data, cooling, and crew available to support experiments.
-Small uncrewed spacecraft can also provide platforms for experiments, especially those involving zero gravity and exposure to space, but space stations offer a long-term environment where studies can be performed potentially for decades, combined with ready access by human researchers.
+Small uncrewed spacecraft can also provide platforms for experiments, especially those involving zero gravity and exposure to space, but space stations offer a long-term environment where studies can be performed potentially for decades, with ready access by human researchers.
+Released research has been presented and maid available through the ISS National Laboratory, summarized annually by NASA.

 The ISS simplifies individual experiments by allowing groups of experiments to share the same launches and crew time.
 Research is conducted in a wide variety of fields, including astrobiology, astronomy, physical sciences, materials science, space weather, meteorology, and human research including space medicine and the life sciences.
 Scientists on Earth have timely access to the data and can suggest experimental modifications to the crew.
 If follow-on experiments are necessary, the routinely scheduled launches of resupply craft allows new hardware to be launched with relative ease.
 Crews fly expeditions of several months' duration, providing approximately 160 man-hours per week of labour with a crew of six.
 However, a considerable amount of crew time is taken up by station maintenance.

-Perhaps the most notable ISS experiment is the Alpha Magnetic Spectrometer (AMS), which is intended to detect dark matter and answer other fundamental questions about our universe.
+A notable ISS experiment is the Alpha Magnetic Spectrometer (AMS), which is intended to detect dark matter and answer other fundamental questions about the universe.
 According to NASA, the AMS is as important as the Hubble Space Telescope.
-Currently docked on station, it could not have been easily accommodated on a free flying satellite platform because of its power and bandwidth needs.
+It is docked on the station, and could not have been easily accommodated on a free flying satellite platform because of its power and bandwidth needs.
 On 3 April 2013, scientists reported that hints of dark matter may have been detected by the AMS.
-According to the scientists, "The first results from the space-borne Alpha Magnetic Spectrometer confirm an unexplained excess of high-energy positrons in Earth-bound cosmic rays".
+According to these scientists, "The first results from the space-borne Alpha Magnetic Spectrometer confirm an unexplained excess of high-energy positrons in Earth-bound cosmic rays".

 The space environment is hostile to life.
-Unprotected presence in space is characterised by an intense radiation field (consisting primarily of protons and other subatomic charged particles from the solar wind, in addition to cosmic rays), high vacuum, extreme temperatures, and microgravity.
-Some simple forms of life called extremophiles, as well as small invertebrates called tardigrades can survive in this environment in an extremely dry state through desiccation.
+Unprotected presence in space results in exposure to intense radiation (consisting primarily of protons and other subatomic charged particles from the solar wind, in addition to cosmic rays), vacuum, extreme temperatures, and microgravity.
+Some simple forms of life called extremophiles, as well as small invertebrates called tardigrades, can survive in this environment in an extremely dry state through desiccation.